kframework/k-legacy/README.md

 ## Environment

 In order for K to run correctly in an IDE, it is necessary that the correct environment variables be set.
+You need to replace `<release>` with a path to `k-distribution/target/release/k` in your source tree.

 ### Mac OS X